-In 2005 the European Food Law in 2005 which meant that the tracking and traceability of eggs became mandatory in Europe and Job and Henk Beekhuis decided to start their own company, apart from the family egg packing business, They renamed their solution to Ovotrack and started to market it to other European egg packing centers.
+It was with the implementation of the European Food Law in 2005 which meant that the tracking and traceability of eggs became mandatory in Europe that Job and Henk Beekhuis decided to start their own company.
+Ovotrack was born and the solution was marketed to other European egg packing centers.

-Since then Ovotrack BV has developed to the global market leader of egg traceability solution for egg grading centers.
-Up until today, more than 70 Ovotrack solutions have been implemented at egg packing and processing centers in Europe, North-America and Asia-Pacific.
+Since then Ovotrack BV has developed to be the global leader of egg traceability solutions for egg grading centers.
+Today Ovotrack solutions can be found in egg packing and processing centers in Europe, North-America and Asia-Pacific.

 The 'General Food Law'

-Food safety and traceability are vital to egg packing centers, these days.
+Food safety and traceability are vital to egg packing centers.
 Egg quality systems, like IKB, KAT, Lion Code or USDA require full traceability.
-And in Europe the General Food Law (EU-regulation 178/2002) made traceability systems and procedures mandatory for all company's in food or food processing.
+And in Europe the General Food Law (EU-regulation 178/2002) made traceability systems and procedures mandatory for all companies in food or food processing.

 Traceability of eggs goes in two directions.
 In most countries, the code of the originating farm is stamped or printed on each egg, so that the consumer can see where the egg was produced - tracing back.
 Tracking forward is much more complicated; to which customer did we send the eggs of a particular egg producer, house, flock and date of lay.
 This is even more difficult because eggs are often initially packed for stock and only get their final destination in the warehouse of finished goods after the sales order arrives.

-In case of a recall of eggs, your customer don't want to base this recall on the code that is stamped on the eggs.
+In case of a product recall, your customer doesn't want to base this recall on the code that is stamped on the eggs.
 Your customer just wants you to tell him which pallet he or she should recall.

-For this reason, outer cases and pallets need to get a unique barcode which should tell the origin of the eggs that are in this particular case or pallet.
+For this reason, outer cases and pallets require a unique barcode which should tell the origin of the eggs that are in this particular case or pallet.
 Ovotrack offers you the solution for this.